-Note: Before performing this uninstall, read Section 6.6.8 Product Removal.
+Note: Before performing this uninstall, read the text at the beginning of this section (Section 6.6.8 Product Removal).

 You must uninstall Universal Encrypt 1.2.1 before uninstalling Universal Command 1.2.1.

 The user ID used for uninstalling Universal Encrypt must have authority to delete all Universal Encrypt product-related objects.